Why is Google My Business So Important to Your Local Business?

 3) Crafting a Solid Business Description

 Your Google My Business description is another area that needs to be completed.
-These haven’t always been available as they were once removed by Google.
+These haven’t always been available, as Google once removed the theme.
 Luckily they are now back.

-Important to note, as with all areas within GMB are the guidelines to follow when optimizing your business description.
+As with all areas within GMB, these are the guidelines for optimizing your business description.

-There has been debate over the years as to whether keywords in the description provide any ranking value, however, the consensus has been that it does not, until recently that is when this surfaced:
+Over the years, There has been debate about whether keywords in the description provide any ranking value.
+However, the consensus has been that it does not, until recently that is when this surfaced:

-Feel free to include keywords in your description so long as they are helpful in describing your business to your users.
+Feel free to include keywords in your description so long as they help describe your business to your users.

-Here are some important dos for your GMB descriptions:
+Here are some essential dos for your GMB descriptions:

 - Keep it brief